 When Aldridge was rarely cast in roles typically for white Europeans, it was in the negative role.
 He played the title role in Shakespeare’s Richard III and as Shylock in The Merchant of Venice.
 In both plays, he was given prominent parts but seen as an appropriate villain most probably for his ethnicity and an audience’s ability to quickly associate him with the other.
 It was not until later in life that Aldridge, now an international name, was cast in the title role of King Lear.

 Aldridge was a man who was vocal about the cruelty of slavery.
 He would directly address audiences on the closing night of every performance, a tradition where he would speak about his political beliefs.
 His interracial marriage to Margaret Gill, a white woman from Yorkshire, in 1825 caused much controversy and made Aldridge a man well-known in the press.

 The Black Everyman

 Simpson painted Aldridge again in the same year in the far grander The Captive Slave.
-The painting showcases Aldridge as a slave, shackled and in the garbs of a prisoner.
+The painting showcases Aldridge as an enslaved person, shackled and in the garbs of a prisoner.
 This was a rare depiction of slavery for portraiture at the time.
-Simpson, an advocate for the abolition of slavery, used the painting as a way to humanise the black man to his audience.
-Perhaps, Aldridge is not named, because he was not a slave and hence this would distort the intentions Simpson had for his painting.
+Simpson, an advocate for the abolition of slavery, used the painting as a way to humanise the Black man to his audience.
+Perhaps, Aldridge is not named, because he was not a enslaved person and hence this would distort the intentions Simpson had for his painting.

 Simpson’s ambitions for his paintings are interesting, considering they are in some ways political protests that attempt to change the outlooks of their audiences.
 Simpson wants his audience to sympathise with his subject’s suffering.